KiVi: Kinesthetic-Visuospatial Integration for Dynamic and Safe Egocentric Legged Locomotion: Introduction

 In nature, legged animals address this challenge by employing a robust functional division between exteroception and proprioception in complex environments: their movement primarily relies on internal observations to maintain basic stability and coordination~\cite{Moon2021Proprioception}, while vision serves as a complementary source~\cite{Matthis2020VisionWalking}.
 When visual input is reliable, they increasingly depend on it for environmental perception to avoid obstacles and maneuver adaptively to traverse complex terrains.
 However, when vision is unreliable, e.g. galloping in tall grass, proprioception alone can still support stable locomotion, thereby preventing a complete breakdown of movement when vision is limited ~\cite{Akay2021FeedbackLocomotion}.

 Building on this insight, we introduce the \textbf{KiVi} framework, which regulates multimodal information flow through two dedicated modules.
 The \textbf{Kinesthetic Module} encodes proprioceptive signals into a compact latent representation that provides a stable backbone for locomotion control.
 In parallel, the \textbf{Visuospatial Module} integrates visual observations with proprioceptive context and employs a \textbf{MemTransformer}~\cite{burtsev2021memorytransformer} to enhance temporal memory, enabling the system to reconstruct terrain structures and anticipate upcoming obstacles.
 The two latent representations are then concatenated and passed to downstream components, allowing the robot to exploit vision for adaptive terrain traversal and obstacle avoidance while relying on proprioception to sustain robust gait generation.
-This separation mechanism ensures that the policy can gracefully fall back to the kinesthetic pathway when vision becomes unreliable, maintaining stable locomotion even under OOD conditions such as structured disturbances or complete camera occlusion.
+This separation mechanism ensures that, due to the inherently different signal-to-noise ratios across modalities—where visual observations are typically noisier—the policy naturally prioritizes the more reliable proprioceptive feedback when conflicting information arises, thereby producing more robust behaviors.
+Meanwhile, MemTransformer accelerates training convergence while ensuring that the robot's memory mechanism enables accurate terrain representation.
 Extensive experiments demonstrate that KiVi achieves superior performance in diverse real-world scenarios, including stable braking at near-minimum stopping distances, dynamic gap jumping, climbing over high walls, and maintaining central alignment in narrow corridors.
 Moreover, the framework exhibits minimal degradation under structured disturbances (e.g., reflective surfaces or dense foliage) and continues to function reliably during complete camera occlusion, establishing a solid foundation for long-term autonomous locomotion in complex and visually challenging environments.

 Our main contributions can be summarized as follows: \begin{itemize} \item \textbf{Robust vision-based locomotion framework:} We propose KiVi, a framework that maintains stability under severe disturbances, supports zero-shot sim-to-real transfer on physical robots, and enables near-field obstacle avoidance and complex terrain traversal.